jacinda96/ECE-143-Project-Group-13/README.md

 ```

 # How to run our Data
-## Data Analysis
+## Start up Jupter Notebook
-### Start up Jupter Notebook
+Open ECE143.ipynb in Jupter Notebook and run from the first cell.
-Open ECE143.ipynb in Jupter Notebook and run from the first cell
+You need to unzip the data_merged.csv.zip first before running our code.

 # Third Party modules
 ```